 Brain tumor treatment options depend on your specific type of tumor, as well as its size and location.
 Our experts will take an individualized approach to your care, which may include:

-Radiation therapy involves the use of high doses of radiation to kill cancer cells.
-Radiation therapy uses high-energy radiation or particles to treat cancer.
-High doses of radiation can kill cancer cells or keep them from growing and dividing.
-Radiation therapy is a useful tool for treating cancer because cancer cells grow and divide more rapidly than many of the surrounding normal cells.
+Radiation therapy involves the use of high doses of radiation to kill tumor cells.
+Radiation therapy uses high-energy radiation or particles to treat tumors (both benign and malignant).
+High doses of radiation can kill tumor cells or keep them from growing and dividing.
+Your radiation oncologist will go over the different options for radiation therapy and which one(s) may be best for your care.

-Brain Tumor ProgramOur Brain Tumor Program offers you diagnosis and leading-edge treatment options with a multidisciplinary approach that includes medical, surgical and radiation oncologists, pathologists, nurse practitioners, nurses and social workers, a palliative care team, and rehabilitation and pain management specialists.
+Brain Tumor ProgramOur Brain Tumor Center offers you diagnosis and leading-edge treatment options with a multidisciplinary approach that includes medical, surgical and radiation oncologists, pathologists, nurse practitioners, nurses, social workers, and a palliative care team.